-School counselors work with students individually and/or in small groups.
+School counselors work with students individually, small groups, and whole class.
 The school counseling program addresses the learning, personal/social, and career development needs of students at the developmental stages which students experience as they progress through school.
 Counselors can assist students in a wide variety of areas.

 These include coping with family changes (divorce, death in the family, etc.), developing organizational skills and work habits, and improving self-concept and social skills.
 As a member of each building’s educational team, school counselors help remove barriers which interfere with academic success.

-Click here to view our School Counseling page.
+Click here to visit our School Counseling page.

 Although the district provides a comprehensive educational program, there are instances when the needs of certain children are not met in the general classroom.
 Realizing this, the district has developed various special programs.